Justice League Quarterly

 Page 21, panel 3

 Blue Beetle's attempt to explain Booster's state of mind to Fire includes the phrase "put right what once went wrong."
-This is an allusion to the opening narration for the television show Quantum Leap, which aired on NBC from 1989 to 1993.
-The show is based on the premise of a time-traveler who attempts to correct erroneous events in history.
+This is an allusion to the opening narration for the television show Quantum Leap, which originally aired on NBC from 1989 to 1993.
+The show is based on the premise of a time-traveler who tries to correct erroneous events in history.

 Page 21, panel 4